fergusonm/LaunchWhenDemo/README.md

 # LaunchWhenDemo
 A demonstration of data loss using launchWhenResumed / launchWhenStarted.

+In this example I have two flows in a view model.
+Each are collected in a fragment.
+One is collected from within a `launchWhenStarted` block and the other is collected

 Start the app and note the logs.

 You should see something like